-Once you landed in Bogota – aclimatization is key!
+Once you landed in Bogota – acclimatization is key!

-Bogota lies on the elevation of 2640 metres, which is a bit of a hight.
-This is the fourth highest capital in the world.
-If you came from much lower altitude you need to allow your body to aclimatize properly.
-There is no solution to skip this process, time is the only factor that makes your body aclimatize naturaly.
-If you take things easy it would allow you to enjoy all the facilities of your trip, otherwise you may feel fatigue.
-How to aclimatize properly?
+How to acclimatize properly?
 Well, don’t even try to climb Monserate on the first or second day of your stay in Bogota.
-Take long slow walks expoloring Bogota’s streets which are rather up or down, so that would be exercising already.
-You will feel the difference in the air, as the level of oxhygen is much lower.
-Drink plenty of water – hydration is key on higher altitudes.
-Try not to drink too much alcohol, although drinks in local bars are temting as hell. 😉 You might also not feel hungry but don’t forget to eat properly!
+Take long slow walks exploring Bogota’s streets which are rather up or down, so that would be exercising already.
+You will feel the difference in the air, as the level of oxygen is much lower.
+Drink plenty of water – hydration is key at higher altitudes.
+Try not to drink too much alcohol, although drinks in local bars are tempting as hell 🙂 You might also not feel hungry but don’t forget to eat properly!
 Food intake is very important on hights.

 Is Bogota the capital of Colombia safe?

-Remain friendly to local people is key to be able to feel good on the streets of Bogota.
+Remaining friendly to local people is key to be able to feel good on the streets of Bogota.
 The safety question needs to go first as almost everyone wonders is Bogota safe for travelers.
-There is no one answer to that, it all depends how you behave, where you stay and what atitude you present.
-Colombian authorities made the capital much safer to travelers over the last few years.
-Unles you don’t go around and show off with your thick wallet or lens camera, you should be safe.
-I guess the real danger is pickpocketing, but let’s be honest – this is much less violent crime than any other.
+There is no one answer to that, it all depends on how you behave, where you stay and what attitude you present.
+Colombian authorities made the capital much safer for travelers over the last few years.
+Unless you don’t go around and show off with your thick wallet or lens camera, you should be safe.
+I guess the real danger is pickpocketing, but let’s be honest – this is a much less violent crime than any other.

-The biggest risk is that you could stay without your money, phone or your bellongins.
+The biggest risk is that you could stay without your money, phone or your belongins.
 Try to keep your cards separate from your wallet or at least in two different places.
-I always keep 50-100$ separately in your luggage together with 2x copies of your passport (saw few girls keeping them in socks while weraing shoes, which is a quite smart idea).
+Always keep 50-100$ separately in your luggage together with 2x copies of your passport (saw a few girls keeping them in socks while weraing shoes, which is a quite smart idea).
 In case you are robbed you will always have small money for a taxi or to live the next 3-4 days.
-We were robbed in a public bus in Quito (Equador).
+We were robbed in a public bus in Quito (Ecuador).
 They are magicians!
 You won’t even have a clue when and how it happens!
-They will get your wallet whenever you have it and you won’t even notice..
+They will get your wallet whenever you have it and you won’t even notice.

 We traveled through the country also by local buses – check full safety information in Colombia here: https://freestyletraveling.com/how-safe-is-traveling-to-colombia/

-- La Candelaria – the amazing historical part of the city.
-The disctrict is full of local restaurants, bars and small squeres where the artistic side is very visible.
+The amazing historical part of the city.
+The district is full of local restaurants, bars and small squares where the artistic side is very visible.
 Often live music takes over the scene of the cobblestone streets of La Candelaria.
 The old colonial buildings are fascinating.

-4. PLaza Bolivar – fantastic building where the Colombia’s Palace of Justice, the Capitol Building, the Cathedral of Bogotá is located.
+Fantastic building where the Colombia’s Palace of Justice, the Capitol Building and the Cathedral of Bogotá is located.